 With your ASGA membership, all of your members, advisors, and administrators have access to all of the resources at any time from anywhere.
 ASGA’s membership dues actually cost just a few dollars a day at most.

-ASGA membership costs less than $1 a day for most institutions.
+ASGA membership costs about $1 a day for most institutions.

 The whole point of ASGA is to provide you with networking, information, and research tools so that you can FIND other similiar schools nationwide.